triuk/Valheim-Mod-Manager/README.md

   The pack location is in `Valheim-Mod-Manager/exports/`.
   Copy content to client's game folder.
   If you are on Linux Steam, set Valheim launch options: `./start_game_bepinex.sh %command%`).
-It does not copy configs, because the server configs prevails.
+It does not copy configs, because the server configs prevail.
 - Config files (**you must run the server at least once with the new mod to show up its config**):

   ```